using-system/devops/k8s/cka/4-Maintenance.md

 For https endpoint add parameters : `--cacert`, `--cert`, `--key`.
 All this values can be retrieved on get the etcd pod description.

+# High Availability

+## Kube api

+Create a load balancer to access to the kube api

+## Multiple master nodes

+In High availability cluster, we have multiple master nodes.

+For controller manager sheduler.. components, only on master node is active in the same time.
+Other master node are in a standby mode.
+The cluster achieved this process with a leader election process (lock object component in the cluster and the component try to be the leader each n secondes with the param `--leader-elect-retry period`)

+## Etcd

+### Stacked topology

+In this schenario, etcd is in each master node.

+(easier to setup/manager, fewer servers, risk during features)

+### External topology

+Etcd is in sepaparted nodes.

+(Less risky, harder to step, more servers)

+### Kube api

+Kube api is the only component communicate with etcd (`--etcd-servers` option)

+### Data stores

+We whill have on each master/etcd (depends topology) a copy of the etcd nosql database.
+All nodes can read but only one can write in the same time.
+It's the leader node with RAFT protocol.
+The other nodes redirect the write request to the leader node.
+The write process is completed when the data is replicated to all etcd nodes.

+RAFT protocol consider to elect the leader with communication with the nodes and choose the leader.
+Quorum = minimal nodes to continue to works.
+For example, with 5 instances the quorum is 3.
+Minimal recommended is 3 nodes (quorum is 2, so we can have one node is failure status).

+Number to remember for quorum

+- 3 (fault tolorenance : 1)
+- 5 (fault tolorenance : 2)
+- 7 (fault tolorenance : 3)

+### Installation

+- Download binaries and install etcd.service
+- set the `--initial-cluster` option to define the etcd peers.